attilacsontos/OSD4ISO/Building_a_community_centered_documentation/Editor/Editors_usage_for_Markdown_writing.md

 ### 5.3. iA Writer

-If you want a cross-platform solution that uses the same interface on Windows, macOS, iOS, and Android platforms, [iA Writer](https://ia.net/writer) is your perfect choice.
-It started its conquering journey in 2010, and at that time, it was almost the only markdown text editor for anything.
+For a cross-platform solution that uses the same interface on Windows, macOS, iOS, and Android platforms, [iA Writer](https://ia.net/writer) is an interesting choice.
+It started its journey in 2010, and at that time, it was almost the only markdown text editor for anything.

 Of course, the number of competitors has grown significantly over the past ten years.
 However, it was an unavoidable application among cross-platform editors for a very long time until Typora appeared.